petems/cucumber-puppet/README.md

 # cucumber-puppet

-`cucumber-puppet` is a tool for behavioral testing of Puppet catalogs.
-It provides the glue necessary to access Puppet's data structures from Cucumber's step definitions.
+Cucumber-puppet is a tool for specifying Puppet catalog behavior by means of a catalog-wide policy.
+It uses Cucumber features as specifications and provides the necessary glue to access a node's catalog from Cucumber's step definitions.

 It is currently in alpha testing.